Tomb Raider games in order: Story and release chronology

 With 12 mainline entries as well as numerous spin-offs, there are a lot of Lara Croft games and knowing where to start is essential information.

-Following its sale by Square Enix, Tomb Raider is set to make a comeback (again) with Amazon Games handling publishing rights to the Eidos and Crystal Dynamics-developed game that could unify the timelines of the series.
+Tomb Raider is set to make another comeback, with Amazon Games (not Square Enix) handling publishing rights to the Eidos and Crystal Dynamics-developed game that could unify the timelines of the series.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.